espra/core/src/zero/README.md

-This directory houses the code and resources for Ampify Zero — the proof
+This directory houses the code and resources for the proof of concept
-of concept version zero of Ampify.
+version of Ampify — Ampify Zero.

 IT DOESN'T WORK YET.

-But, you can read below about how it's meant to be run... =)

-**Cheatsheet**

-See the sections below for further info on each command:

-    $ ampinit <instance-name>    # initialise a new setup
-    $ amprun <instance-name>     # run all the components
-    $ ampdeploy <instance-name>  # deploy to remote hosts

 **Quickstart**